pramsey/workshops/workshops/postgis-spatialdb/source/introduction.rst

 The Oracle Spatial functionality is a descendant of an earlier Oracle add-on called the "Spatial Data Option" (SDO), and the SDO moniker lives in lots of places in Oracle.
 The spatial type is called an ``SDO_GEOMETRY``, the functions live in the ``SDO_GEOM`` package, and so on.
 The SDO add-on actually pre-dates the :term:`OGC` :term:`SFSQL` specification slightly, and as a result most of the common functions in Oracle Spatial do not follow the :term:`OGC` function naming guidelines.
 Of all the syntaxes, the Oracle one is the least standard, and that can make transposing examples to and from Oracle a little difficult at times.
 However, the basic types and semantics of operations remain the same.

-You can get Oracle XE as a `free download from Oracle <http://www.oracle.com/technology/products/database/xe/index.html>`_.
+You can get Oracle Express as a `free download from Oracle <http://www.oracle.com/technetwork/database/database-technologies/express-edition/downloads/index.html>`_.

-SQL Server 2008 with Spatial
+SQL Server 2014 with Spatial
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Microsoft is the most recent entrant into the spatial database game, with the 2008 release of SQL Server including spatial types, functions and indexes.
 Unlike Oracle, Microsoft is including their full spatial functionality in every edition of SQL Server, even the free Express edition.